ajstars1/YT-Shorts-Blocker/README.md

 4. Commit your changes: `git commit -m "Description of your changes"`.
 5. Push to your branch: `git push origin feature-name`.
 6. Create a pull request on the main repository.

+## Questions or Feedback?

+If you have any questions, suggestions, or feedback about the YouTube Shorts Blocker Chrome Extension, feel free to reach out to me at [ayushjamwal10@gmail.com](mailto:ayushjamwal10@gmail.com).
+I'd love to hear from you and help with any queries you might have.

 ## License